hariharanv01/flexible-jekyll/_posts/2016-08-27-OAuth-2-debunked.markdown

 ### Misc info on OAuth2
-Having discussed all the grant types, there are certains things we need to ensure before implementing or using OAuth2 service.
+Having discussed all the grant types, there are certain things we need to ensure before implementing or using OAuth2 service.
 A few are

 1. Almost all of the OAuth2 endpoints and redirection uri need to over SSL/TLS since sensitive information like access token, refresh token, client credentials, resource owner credentials, etc are transmitted over wire.
 Else, it's susceptible to man-in-the-middle attacks.